nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in PayMeLah.
+Shows a list of all persons in PayMeLah.<br>
+You can use this command to return to displaying the full list of people you have added to PayMeLah.

 Format: `list`